 While we talk about the importance of spending to boost the economy.
-Let’s not forget that all kinds of spending's are not the same.
-It should have a long term reciprocal benefit as well.
-A logical analysis of the economy shows that the route to improved productivity of a nation lies in the improving of capital goods.
+Let’s not forget that all kinds of spending are not the same.
+It should have a long-term reciprocal benefit as well.
+A logical analysis of the economy shows that the route to improved productivity of a nation lies in the improvement of capital goods.

 This can be done only when you save your money and invest it in productive activities.
 However, be mindful that saving is totally different from hoarding.
 This is the reason why it was said earlier that one needs to strike a balance between spending and saving.

 Saving does not mean dormancy of your money.
-It simply means that it is entrusted in productive activities that will subsequently improve the economy unlike hoarding.
+It simply means that it is entrusted with productive activities that will subsequently improve the economy, unlike hoarding.